 The whole Frog Fam agrees that splurging on Lightning Lane Multi Pass is in our family’s best interest.
 With the Multi Pass, we can skip more lines and get the PhotoPass photos we love so much.
 And that brings us to the next tip.

-The service starts at $32 per day, per ticket.
-You can lock in the lowest price when you purchase a ticket already loaded with Lightning Lane Multi Pass.
-The only other way to purchase the Multi Pass is in the Disneyland app each day after entering a theme park.
-But that price varies per day.
+The service starts at $34 per day, per ticket.
+You can lock in the lowest price when you purchase a ticket already loaded with a Lightning Lane Multi Pass.
+If you wait to purchase the Multi Pass is in the Disneyland app each day after entering a theme park, you'll likely pay more.
+The in-park price varies per day.
 It is higher in price during holiday periods and on some Saturdays.
 There is no way to see how much it can vary in advance.
 So if you know you want to get the service, purchase a Lightning Lane Multi Pass ticket through Undercover Tourist for the best price.

 You can make Lightning Lane reservations through the app from wherever you are once you have entered a park that day.
 However, each person who wants to use that feature will need to purchase the service.